CB750-Rider/pinewood/README.md

   7. Add a web interface for scout families to see their progress.
   8. Convert the applications to a web interface
   9. Refactor the messy Race Manager GUI code to better use classes.
-  10. Remove the check to see if you want to save when closing